electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/comparisons/q4etron50vsetron55/_index.md

 ## Driving assistance

 Both models are available with almost the same driver-assist systems.
 However, there is a difference in what is standard.
-Night vision is only available on the Audi e-tron.
+Night vision, intersection assist and pre-sense side is only available on the Audi e-tron.

 ## Infotainment